 Thirdly, make sure you engage your team in setting objectives.
 Managers set objectives, communicate them to teams, teams edit them, and send them back to managers, then managers edit them once again.
 There’s even the W framework including several iterations of discussing objectives.
 This framework covers the company level to each particular employee.
 It helps teams finalize and align on objectives and key results.

 — I don’t know where it came from, but I saw guys from Miro publicly presenting the concept.
 So maybe it’s their creation.
 The main idea is that objectives and key results are cascaded in several stages:

 — Ilya, that sounds great, but what’s with the operations?
 Do we take them into account?
 Teams used to work on their tasks before OKRs, and they devoted all their time to them.
 How can we combine everyday operations and strategic initiatives correctly?

 — OKRs shouldn’t cover super small tasks.
-But you can use OKRs to improve your routine operations like weekly emails.
-For example, your key results can be: 90% of emails sent on time, the open rate of emails is X%.
+But you can use OKRs to improve your routine operations, like weekly emails.
+For example, your key results can be: 90% of emails are sent on time, the open rate of emails is X%.
 These initiatives help maintain the quality of your operations and even improve it.

 — What else should we do not to let OKRs become a burden?

 — Think ahead about where you’re going to keep your OKRs.
 There’s special software like Weekdone or 7Geese, also there are Google Spreadsheets.
 Make sure all your teammates have access to OKRs and understand them correctly.

 OKRs should sound good.
 OKRs are a part of the company culture.
 Objectives motivate us, and Key Results show if we’re moving in the right direction.